 - Overview of Common Screeners

 - Resources to Support Continued Learning

 In this year of homecoming, we will transform our system through the integration of academic and social-emotional learning, and establish a new path to academic recovery and reimagining.

 We have the opportunity to transform our system in ways that welcome every student, staff, and family back, and confront the inequities that continue to exist in our system.

 Transforming our system means lifting academic expectations and creating and sustaining school cultures where students, staff and families can experience joy and thrive, particularly communities that have been underserved within our school system.
 This moment is about ensuring school communities are places where all students are safe and well-cared for and where they can learn and grow socially, emotionally and academically for post-secondary success.

-Check out additional resources to support your continued learning at the end of this page.
+Here is a printable version of the 2021-2022 Instructional Principles contained within the page below.
+In addition, check out additional resources to support your continued learning at the end of this page.